 Domain Car Park.
 Entry via St. Mary’s Road Sydney NSW (opposite Cathedral House)

 Enacon Parking.
-Entry via 4 College Street, Sydney NSW (behind Cathedral House)
+Entry via 4 College Street, Sydney NSW (behind Cathedral House, underneath the Cathedral steps)

 There is metered parking available on streets near the Museum end of College Street.

 The nearest train stations are St James, Museum and Town Hall.
 Each are of equal distance to us and are an easy seven-minute walk.

 For bus services arriving in the city centre.
 Alight near Hyde Park or Town Hall and simply walk east along Park Street towards Kings Cross – a 7 to 10 minute walk.

 Sydney Trip Planner helps you plan your journey to St Mary’s Cathedral using public transport.